 The Seven Rules are:

-Preparing for stops so that you can bring your vehicle to a halt quickly but safely—this includes testing your brakes before you begin driving; and
+- Preparing for stops so that you can bring your vehicle to a halt quickly but safely—this includes testing your brakes before you begin driving.

 The above information comes from BLR’s presentation “Extreme Weather Driving.”
 For more information on all the training courses BLR has to offer, go to our Extreme Weather Driving page.